minprog/app-studio/10 Design/30 Analysis/30 Practice.md

 ## Oral Presentation

 Each group will have 5-10 minutes to present their project proposal.
-All presentation materials must be in a Google Presentation and linked from this Google Doc.
-Be sure to set the sharing preferences for your presentation to “Anyone with the link”

 Focus on your domain area, the insights gained from your field study, and the concept for the application motivated by how it derives from data from your study.

 ## Assessment

-# Design practice: inductive analysis

-In class, you've done an affinity analysis.
-Now, take some time to tidy it all up and make photos to document your work.
-Then, brainstorm concrete ideas for which you can find evidence in the data that these are viable!

-## Assessment
+Documentation of the affinity analysis:

 1. The affinity is organized in a 3-level hierarchy: